wahengbamnanda100/electron-pos-printer-bridge/README.md

 ## 🔧 Template Configuration

 Templates are modular JavaScript functions that transform business data (e.g., an order object) into a structured array of command objects.
-This array describes the content and layout of the receipt, which is then processed by the Plick printing service.
+This array describes the content and layout of the receipt, which is then processed by the `@plick/electron-pos-printer` service.
+For a complete list of supported commands and advanced options, refer to the official [**`@plick/electron-pos-printer` documentation**](https://www.npmjs.com/package/@plick/electron-pos-printer).

 This system provides a high-level, declarative way to build complex receipts using components like text, tables, and dividers, with support for CSS-like styling.